ENCCS/cmake-workshop/content/tips-and-tricks.rst

 Modules are collections of functions and macros and are either CMake- or user-defined.
-CMake comes with a rich ecosystem of modules and you will probably write a few of your own to encapulate frequently used functions or macros in your CMake scripts.
+CMake comes with a rich ecosystem of modules and you will probably write a few of your own to encapsulate frequently used functions or macros in your CMake scripts.

 We have seen this module earlier today: